Kevin Hart: Personal life

-Injuries
+Health

 On September 1, 2019, Hart was a passenger in a 1970 Plymouth Barracuda that went off Mulholland Highway and rolled down an embankment near Calabasas, California.
-He and the driver reportedly suffered "major back injuries" and were taken to separate hospitals.
-Hart was released from the hospital 10 days later, and continued recovery at a rehabilitation facility.
+He and the driver reportedly suffered "major back injuries".
+Hart was released from a hospital 10 days later, and continued recovery at a rehabilitation facility.

 On August 23, 2023, Hart ran a 40-yard race with former National Football League running back Stevan Ridley, and tore his lower abductors on his abdomen.
 He required a wheelchair as part of his recovery and said afterward he is the "dumbest man alive" and "the age 40 is real", recommending no one attempt to race like he did.

-Legal issue
+Legal issues

 On April 14, 2013, Hart was charged on suspicion of drunk driving after his vehicle nearly collided with a tanker truck on a Southern California freeway.
 He failed a field sobriety test and was booked for misdemeanor driving under the influence.
 On August 5, he was sentenced to three years of probation after pleading no contest to one count of driving under the influence of alcohol.

 Height

 Kevin Hart's height has been a subject of public curiosity and varying reports, with sources listing him anywhere between 5'2" and 5'5".
-In an April 2024 interview on 60 Minutes, Hart clarified his actual height, stating, "I'm 5-foot-5, like with a shoe on, like a sneaker.
+In an April 2024 interview on 60 Minutes, Hart clarified his actual height, stating: "I'm 5-foot-5, like with a shoe on, like a sneaker.
 Now, if I put a boot on, I can get to 5'5" and a half."
 This clarification came after discrepancies in media reports, such as GQ listing him at 5'5" and the Los Angeles Times at 5'4".
 Hart often incorporates humor about his stature into his stand-up routines.